pongib/365DaysOfLearning/README.md

 **Thoughts**: Problem for my quiz is I don't know IAM to much and hesitate between concept that overlab and some tool that I cannot remember it name 100% sure such as HIVE for BigQuery but I remember it Apache Impala but don't remember it just HIVE.
 It very good to find my mistake early and I will improve that mistake.

+## Day 14: Jan 15, 2020

+**TIL**: Learn a little about BigQuery Overview.
+It use for analytic for petabyte scale.
+And columnar store with good performance for read and not write and BQ not update just added and append.

+**Thoughts**: My work is still on my head it make me loosing my focus when I need to concentrate to learning.
+So I just write everything in my head for work that pop up in my head and It make me clear my head and prepare for learning because I can't remember what detail in my head 100% so it good for write it down.